sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Execution took 00:00:00.4108136 (410 ms)
 ```

-### New-SFWorksheet - Create Multiple New Worksheets from Worksheet Objects
+### New-SFFilter - Create Multiple New Filters from Worksheet Objects
 Create new and overwrite existing Filters from list of Filters in `$worksheets` array:
 ```
 PS > $filters | foreach {New-SFFilter -AuthContext $appContext -Filter $_ -ActionIfExists Overwrite}